A solution for Emetophobia…

 During your sessions we address your primary limiting beliefs.
-We also look at self esteem, social anxiety, locus of control and your thinking styles.
+We also work on your self esteem, social anxiety and removing subconscious blockages.
 Knowledge is power and with your newfound knowledge you are then empowered to use the skills and resources I teach you to help you overcome your phobia.

 Have a read here about a young lady’s experience of this phobia.
 She has been suffering from emetophobia for many years.
 Her life was limited as she was afraid to drive long distances or on motorways in case she felt sick.
 Within a few weeks she completely changed her life and even went on to set up her own business, travelling miles to attend business meetings!

-The sessions are undertaken in calm confidential surroundings where the sufferer can feel relaxed and at ease, free of any fear of being judged. .
+The sessions are undertaken in calm confidential surroundings where you will feel relaxed and at ease, free of any fear of being judged.

 Now you really can free yourself of your emetophobia.
 Having helped numerous sufferers I know only too well the effect this debilitating phobia can have.